About Share

 How do I report that a street light is out?

-All other lights are owned and maintained by WE Energies, however you may contact the City of Brookfield Highway Department at (262) 782-5029 or email us at
+or call (800)242-9137.
+You may also contact the City of Brookfield Highway Division at (262) 782-5029 or email us at

 highway@ci.brookfield.wi.us